 Abcott Institute is an adult career training and certification school that provides accelerated practical and technical education in various medical and occupational disciplines.
-Our programs include Certified Nursing Assistant, Surgical Technician, Medical Assistant, Medical Billing & Coding with Administrative Assistant, Practical Nurse and HVAC\R Systems Technician.
-Each program is developed with the sole objective of furnishing students with the skills and knowhow to develop solutions to the real-world situations.
+Our programs include Medical Assistant, Surgical Technician, Central Processing Technician, Practical Nurse and HVAC\R Systems Technician.
+Each program is developed with the sole objective of furnishing students with the skills and know-how to develop solutions to the real-world situations.
 Abcott Institute was formed in 2002 by a group of teaching and industry professionals who believe the best way to prepare individuals for meaningful, gainful employment is to provide an education that emulates the work-world environment.
 Every Abcott Institute course has been developed to specifically fill this need.
 Abcott Institute's dedication to the philosophy of growth is proven in the only way that matters - Student Success.
 As a leading provider of skills-based training for individuals and companies, Abcott Institute has provided students with the technical skills needed to succeed.
 Not only students have access to our training programs, but also a variety of student services.
 Student success is our ultimate goal.
 Additionally, the institute maintains an ongoing association with several local employers.